sydalwedaie/mochi-everforest-theme/readme.md

 ## License

-This theme is based on the Everforest color scheme.
-Please refer to the original Everforest repository for licensing information.
+This theme is based on the Everforest color scheme and the Obsidian Primary theme.
+Please refer to the original repositories for licensing information.